ironhacks/ironhacks-blog/content/hacks/2022-open-data-science-challenge/index.md

 * **How do I know when the deadline is for each submission?**
 Check out our calendar to learn more about the submission deadlines or post in the forum.
 * **How do we access the data?**
-You can access the data with a key.
-You have to follow the instructions in tutorial #2 to use the key in a notebook.
+You have to follow the instructions in tutorial #2 to access the data in a notebook.
-* **Where do I find my BigQuery key?**
-You can find the key in your user profile.
-Note that you need to be registered to access the key.
 * **How do I contact the IronHacks Team?**
 You can post in the forum or send an email to us at opendigital@purdue.edu
 * **Can I create a team?**